Recruitment Process: 7 Steps to Hire Faster in 2026

 Related: AI and Machine Learning in Recruitment

-Here are the key steps in a streamlined recruitment process that businesses can follow for effective hiring.
+Here are the key recruitment process steps that businesses can follow for effective hiring:

 Step 1: Identifying the Need for Recruitment